The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Ingólfur Arnarson as depicted at the Saga Museum

-After having stayed at Mt.
-Ingólfsfjall the slaves of Ingólfur finally found his high seat pillars, which he had thrown in the sea from his Viking ship on spotting Iceland.
+After staying at Mt.
+Ingólfsfjall, the slaves of Ingólfur finally found his high-seat pillars, which he had thrown into the sea from his Viking ship when he spotted Iceland.

 The high seat pillars at Ingólfstorg square in the old centre of Reykjavík